subins2000/kde-weblate/SETTING-UP-SUMMIT.md

 - Intialize summit

-You may want to edit `scripts/messages.summit` to configure which branches to use in summit (I avoided plasma5lts & kde4)
+You may want to edit `scripts/messages.summit` to configure which branches to use in summit (I avoided plasma5lts & kde4).
+Further customizations can be made with an [extra file](https://techbase.kde.org/Localization/Workflows/PO_Summit#Summit_Customization).

 ```
 cd "$KDEREPO/trunk/l10n-support"